Cadillac ATS: Development

-New platform and minor refresh for 2015

-During the early development of the ATS, GM engineers determined that downsizing the GM Sigma II platform that underpinned the second-generation CTS would result in a vehicle that was too heavy and that using an economical, front-wheel drive platform would sacrifice performance.
+During the early development of the ATS, GM engineers determined that downsizing the GM Sigma II platform that underpinned the second-generation CTS would make the car too heavy, and that using an economical, front-wheel drive platform would sacrifice performance expected of a Cadillac sedan.
 Under the leadership of Dave Leone, GM engineers created a brand-new platform which was designed to be light and compact, to be capable of handling both rear- and all-wheel drive configurations and to have a near 50/50 weight distribution.
-The new platform developed by the GM engineers for the ATS is now called the GM Alpha platform.
+The new platform developed by the GM engineers for the ATS was called the GM Alpha platform.

-For 2015 model year, the refreshed Cadillac ATS gained most of its styling from its Coupe version, the two-bar grille, redesigned Cadillac emblem, seen on the ATS coupe first, and was eventually placed on every Cadillac in the lineup by 2017.
-Exterior tweaks for the 2015 Cadillac ATS front fascia has been lowered, and more exterior paint choices have been made.
-The ATS interior is a carryover for 2015, but has seen some modest technology updates for 2015 as well including a more responsive CUE system.